stfxecutables/model_variance/drafts/details.md

 narrow the distributions, but does not change the relationships between classifiers.
 Note also that, compared to the gross distributions above, there is far less overlap. **E.g. at the gross level (ignoring repeat effects), ECs overlap significantly.
-But in these figures, the global EC distributions are nearly perfectly separable**.
+But in these repeat-level figures, the global EC distributions are nearly perfectly separable**.

 ---